pablosastregarau/UTMB2025/data/README.md

 # Data

-This folder contains all the raw UTMB results files used in the project.
+These folder contains all the raw data used in the project.

-We focus on the years 2003 to 2024 results
+Folders :

-Each file follows the naming convention:
+- raw_results = from the 2003 to 2025 edition of the UTMB.
-**utmb_<YEAR>_results.csv**
+- raw_runners = all the differents runners referenced in the UTMB ranking website.

-These files are fetched using the official UTMB API and stored in this folder for further analysis.
+- forecasting_set = contains the best historical performance for 1550 unique runners from UTMB 2022 to 2024, used to forecast the 2025 edition (hypothetical set).